Bună ziua! 👋

 My name is Culi (kuh-lee).
 I use they/them or he/him pronouns.
 I play with code a lot (currently mainly JS, TS, Ruby, and Python), but if you're here for that you probably meant to check out my portfolio site!
 Although I really enjoy coding, code tends to mainly act as the glue that allows me to tie together my varied interests including, but not limited to:

-- oh shit this has a scroll wheel
+- yes there's a scroll wheel

 - soil ecology